dgilton/neumann_networks_code/README.md

 # neumann_networks_code
 Neumann Networks for Inverse Problems in Imaging

+# This repository is old and busted

+Please refer to the PyTorch implementation here: https://github.com/dgilton/iterative_reconstruction_networks There appear to be some errors in this code - while some folks can get the networks to train, others have experienced issues.
+The PyTorch code is much more thoroughly tested and will be more wide-ranging.
+All the same I'm leaving this code here to remind future generations not to code like I did two years ago.

 ## Neumann Networks

 This is the repository for code related to *Neumann Networks for Inverse Problems in Imaging*.